The People Leitrim School of Art

-The construction phase of the Ballinamore project will commence during 2020.
-The start of site work has been delayed due to Covid-19 restrictions.
-It is hoped that our new Ballinamore studios will be up and running in 2021.
+The construction phase of the Ballinamore project has been delayed due to Covid 19 but will commence during 2021.
+It is hoped that our new Ballinamore studios will be up and running by mid 2022.
 We will keep the progression updated on the website.

 View our artist’s impressions and the Ballinamore site plans below: